PaulRosenthal/Jekyll-Deploy-Test-Action/README.md

 [![Automated Validation](https://github.com/PaulRosenthal/Jekyll-Deploy-Test-Action/actions/workflows/automated-validation.yml/badge.svg?branch=main)](https://github.com/PaulRosenthal/Jekyll-Deploy-Test-Action/actions/workflows/automated-validation.yml)

-This GitHub action validates whether a Jekyll website contains the necessary configuration to successfully build.
+This GitHub action validates whether a Jekyll website contains the necessary configuration to successfully build using [GitHub Pages](https://pages.github.com/).
 It is intended to be used in a continuous integration (CI) pipeline or as part of a testing process.

 ## Inputs